Suh0161/aether-trading-agent/README.md

 ## Disclaimer

 **This software is for educational and research purposes only.
 Trading cryptocurrencies involves substantial risk of loss.
-Always test thoroughly with demo mode or testnet before using real funds.
+This project is currently in testing phase and has only been tested with demo/paper trading accounts - it has NOT been tested with real funds on live exchanges.
+Always test thoroughly with demo mode (`RUN_MODE=demo`) or testnet before considering any live trading.
+Do NOT use real funds until you have thoroughly tested and validated the system in demo mode.
 The authors are not responsible for any financial losses incurred while using this software.**

 ##  Acknowledgments